-- 1. Existing Credit Package.
-If an on-air/as-transmitted/as-telecast credit-block or "credit package" exists, then, as confirmed by NATAS, that on-air credit-block or "credit package" is and shall remain the de facto document of record regarding the determination of any credited job title therein. - 2.
+- Existing Credit Package.
+If an on-air/as-transmitted/as-telecast credit-block or "credit package" exists, then, as confirmed by NATAS, that on-air credit-block or "credit package" is and shall remain the document of record regarding the determination of any credited job title. - 2.
 Non-Existent Credit Package; Production Memo.
-If, on the other hand and in the determination of NATAS, no on-air/as-transmitted/as-telecast credit-block, "credit package", or other reliable credit list is made available to NATAS with the entry, then the entrant must timely submit to NATAS the dispositive production memo (if existing) for the telecast or telecasts as verification of credit and job title eligibility, but in such instances only subject to approval thereof and thereafter by NATAS if occurring.
-If NATAS rejects a production memo as non-dispositive, for whatever reason, it is the entrant's sole responsibility to supply alternative acceptable proof of credits and job titles. - 3.
-Discrepancies.
-In those rare cases wherein there is any discrepancy between the as-aired/as-transmitted/as-telecast credits on the one hand, and the credited job title indicated on or within the entry materials on the other hand, then it is the entrant's sole responsibility to timely contact NATAS Contest Administration requesting an adjudication and determination, which NATAS may render, or not render, in the sole discretion of NATAS.
-NATAS accords no assurance to any entrant that any credit or job title discrepancy will be timely adjudicated or adjudicated at all.
-The entrant, and not NATAS, bears the sole responsibility of any unreconciled credits and job titles, and any loss of any competition opportunity resulting therefrom.
+If, in the determination of NATAS, no on-air/as-transmitted/as-telecast credit-block, "credit package", or other reliable credit list is made available with the entry or NATAS determines the supplied credit list is insufficient, then the entrant must submit the dispositive production memo for the submission as verification of credit and job title eligibility.
+If NATAS rejects a production memo as non-dispositive or no such memo exists, it is the entrant's sole responsibility to supply alternative acceptable proof of credits and job titles.